talisein/mal-gtk/README.md

   field.
 Pressing the + button on the episode count will automatically save the change, but if you manually modify the episode count you'll need to press enter.

+- Some 'extended details' don't seem to be saving onto myanimelist.net anymore.
+These are fields like Fansub Group.
+Changing watching/completed status, rating, and changing the viewed episode count is working fine.
+I will try to fix this bug sometime soon... (issue #3)

 Goals
 -----